Dynomin/VibeVerse/README.md

 | Search | Find specific users, posts, or hashtags with the search functionality.
 Easily navigate through the vast content available on Vibeverse. |
 | Privacy Settings | Manage your privacy and control who can see your posts and interact with you.
 Customize your profile visibility and choose who can message you. |

+## 🧑‍💻 Tech we used:
+1. Figma
+2. Pixaby
+3. Iconify
+4. Mid-journey